songweige/TATS/README.md

 ## Synthesis

-1. **Short videos:** To sample the videos with the same length with the training data, use the code under `scripts/` with following flags:
+1. **Short videos:** To sample the videos of the same length with the training data, use the code under `scripts/` with the following flags:

 - `gpt_ckpt`: path to the trained transformer checkpoint.
 - `vqgan_ckpt`: path to the trained VQGAN checkpoint.
 - `save`: path to the save the generation results.
-- `save_videos`: indicate that videos will be saved.
+- `save_videos`: indicates that videos will be saved.
-- `class_cond`: indicate that class labels are used as conditional information.
+- `class_cond`: indicates that class labels are used as conditional information.

 To compute the FVD, these flags are required:

-- `compute_fvd`: indicate that FVD will be calculated.
+- `compute_fvd`: indicates that FVD will be calculated.
 - `data_path`: path to the dataset folder.
 - `dataset`: dataset name.
-- `image_folder`: should be used when dataset contain frames instead of videos, e.g. Sky Time-lapse.
+- `image_folder`: should be used when the dataset contains frames instead of videos, e.g. Sky Time-lapse.
 - `sample_every_n_frames`: number of frames to skip in the real video data, e.g. please set it to 4 when training on the Taichi-HD dataset.

 ```